Sahibzada-A/Sahibzada-A/README.md

 # Welcome to My Open Source AI Hub

 Welcome to my new GitHub account dedicated to **open source software** and the **democratization of AI access** around the globe.
+I've put repositories on here that I have been working on over the last 2 years.

 ---
 ### About Me

 - **Name:** Sahibzada A. (Senior AI Engineer @ Singularity Research Labs)
 - **Alma Mater:** Cambridge University
-- **Experience:** 2+ years of open source AI development, backed by my professional work in AI research and engineering.

 I am passionate about ensuring that **cutting-edge AI** is accessible to everyone, including underprivileged communities.
 My repositories here are the culmination of the last two years of research, development, and collaboration.